 We start with our discussion of $M$ for the case without corners.

-Let $(M, \omega)$ be a symplectic manifold with boundary.
+Let $(M, \omega)$ be a symplectic manifold with boundary, which we assume \emph{tame} in the standard sense in symplectic geometry, say, from \cite{sikorav:tame}.
 The boundary $\del M$ (or more generally any coisotropic submanifold $H$) then carries a natural structure of a \emph{presymplectic manifold} in the sense that the restriction two form

 has constant nullity.
 (See \cite{gotay}, \cite{oh-park} for some detailed explanation on presymplectic manifolds.)
 Here $\iota: \del M \to M$ is the inclusion map.

 \begin{notation}[$\cD_{\del M}$, $\cN_{\del M}$ and $\pi: \del M \to \cN_{\del M}$] We denote the characteristic distribution of $(\del M,\omega_\del)$ by